schoolofdevops/kubernetes-labguide/chapters/kubernetes-service-networking.md

-# LAB K105 - Load Balancing and Service Discovery with Services
+# Service Networking, Load Balancing and Service Discovery

 In this lab, you would not only publish the application deployed with replicaset earlier, but also learn about the load balancing and service discovery features offered by kubernetes.